jdreinhardt/transcode_script/README.md

     -i    Input file or folder (required)
     -o    Output folder path (required)
     -e    Exclude a folder from search
+    -r    Regex select files from folder.
+Perl style.
+Must be in ''
 ```
 Script expects ffmpeg and ffprobe to be in $PATH.
 If they are not you will need to specify their location at the top of the script.